Latvian Gambit | The Refutation

 Then in the 17th century, during the romantic era of chess when the main strategy to win the game was to sacrifice everything and checkmate the opponent’s King, Gioachino Greco started to play this very aggressive gambit for Black.

 Later many masters started to analyze and play it too.

-The opening was originally named after Gioachino Greco and became known as the Greco Counter-Gambit, due to his contributions toward the early opening theory.
+The opening was originally named after Gioachino Greco and became known as the Greco Counter-Gambit, due to his contributions to the early opening theory.